 Coherence or phase balance of a laser beam

 In the natural sciences, coherence or coherent radiation refers to electromagnetic waves that have a fixed phase relationship in terms of their spatial and temporal propagation.
-In terms of how this relates to everyday life, this theoretical and somewhat cumbersome definition simply refers to the light beam generated by a laser source.
+In everyday life, this theoretical, somewhat cumbersome definition applies to the light beam generated by a laser source.

-To explain coherence more specifically, we need to first take a look at the laser beam itself.
+To explain coherence in more detail, first we need to take a look at the laser beam.
 The “light amplification by stimulated emission of radiation” is a collective term from physics.
-The term laser represents both the physical effect, i.e. the light beam itself, and the corresponding laser device (laser machine, laser source).
+The term laser denotes both the physical effect, i.e. the light beam, and the corresponding device (laser machine, laser source).

-In everyday life, lasers are found and used in a wide variety of applications.
-It could be as simple as a laser pointer, which is often used in presentations and in power tools, or it could be for reading optical storage media such as Blu-rays or CDs: The laser beam has become indispensable in modern life.
+In everyday life, lasers are found in a wide variety of applications.
+Be it in a laser pointer, which is often used in presentations, in tools or for reading optical storage media such as Blu-rays or CDs: The laser beam is indispensable in modern life.

 The phase balance

 The term coherence, derived from Latin, roughly means “connected".
 The term refers to specific properties of electromagnetic waves in physics.
 These waves have a fixed phase relationship between two wave trains.
 If this phase relationship remains constant, it is possible to generate a stable interference pattern.

 With coherent light, a further distinction is made between temporal and spatial characteristics.
 Both characteristics can be well illustrated with a small thought pattern.